Void061/nextjs-starter/README.md

 ## Formatting Init
-- Set your IDE to execute on SAVE prettier and eslint.
+- Set your IDE to execute on SAVE prettier and eslint
-- Set your IDE to EOF Unix Mac.
+- Set your IDE to EOF Unix Mac

 ## Features